webmaster128/snapshot-validator/README.md

 Double check your snapshots!

-A tool to validate the data integrety of a Lisk snapshot.
+A tool to validate the data integrity of a Lisk snapshot.

 **Security note**: even though this tool checks a lot of data consistency, it is far from perfect.
 Thus a validated snapshot can still contain corrupted data.
 Thus keep choosing snapshot